szeweq/Flux/latest-fl.md

-# Flux Library (Version 3.0.7)
+# Flux Library (Version 3.0.8)

-Addind recipe compatibility layer.
-This means some recipes from different mods will work on Flux machines.

-Moved counted ingredient class from Flux.
-Any recipe with item use count should use `fl:counted` instead of `flux:counted`.
+Added Spacial Walker (just a library class) - it allows to manage "walking" (iterating over blocks) with specified actions.
+This is made for block-interacting machines from Flux (like Farmer or Digger).

+Bug fixes.